Bachelor's Degree (BS) in Mining Engineering

 Accelerated Pathway

 This program is part of the Accelerated Master's Pathways program.
-If you plan to obtain a related master's degree, this program can save you time and money with dual credit hours when you sign up.
+If you plan to obtain a master's degree, AMP can save you time and money with dual credit hours by signing-up when you have earned between 60-105 credit hours as an undergraduate student at UK.

-"Everything I learn about mining engineering makes it even more cool to me.
+Register Now"Everything I learn about mining engineering makes it even more cool to me.
 You do a little bit each field of engineering—chemical, electrical, civil—all in one major."

 Caroline Gerwig